bellingcat/toolkit/README.md

 ## Deploy

- Gitbook syncs automatically to the
-`/gitbook` folder in the main branch of this repository.
+Gitbook syncs markdown files automatically to the `/gitbook` folder in the main branch of this repository.

-Then merge changes to the `deploy` branch to kick off a build.
 Be sure to test locally to check for rendering bugs or breaking changes.

+Github pages builds from the `deploy` branch of this repository.
+Merge changes from `main` to `deploy` to kick off a build.